-Services section is where you can control the services inside your server.
-We are only tracking NGiNX, Apache2, MariaDB, Supervisord, Redis, Memcached and Beanstalkd.
-You can start, stop and reload any services that you want anytime.
+The Services section is where you can control the services inside your server.
+We only track NGiNX, Apache2, MariaDB, Supervisord, Redis, Memcached and Beanstalkd.
+You can start, stop, and reload any services that you want anytime.

 The services page is cached for 3 minutes.
-If you are stop, start or reload any service, then the cache will be removed.
+Once you hit stop, start, or reload, then the cache will be removed.

 Automatic start stop

-NGiNX, Apache2 and Supervisord will be automatically start and stop depending on usages.
-If you did not create any Web Application or Supervisord config, the service will automatically stop themselves.
+NGiNX, Apache2 and Supervisord will automatically start and stop depending on usages.
+If you did not create any Web Application or Supervisord config, the services will automatically stop themselves.

-PHP-FPM also follow this start stop rules.
-If you are only using Web Application with PHP7.0, PHP5.5 and PHP5.6 will stop themselves.
-So that you are not using more resources that you should have.
+PHP-FPM also follow this start and stop rule.
+If you are only using a Web Application with PHP7.0, than PHP5.5 and PHP5.6 will stop themselves, so that you are not using more resources than necessary.

 The front web server.
-Every static files will be served by NGiNX.
-Dynamic request will be pass to Apache2.
+Every static file will be served by NGiNX.
+Dynamic request will be passed to Apache2.

 The backend web server.
 Every request to your Web Application will use NGiNX.
-If NGiNX is unable to serve them, it will be pass to Apache2.
-Stacking NGiNX in front of Apache will enable you to use .htaccess.
+If NGiNX is unable to serve them, it will be passed to Apache2.
+Stacking NGiNX in front of Apache2 will enable you to use .htaccess.

 PHP will be served by Apache2 using FastCGI/FPM.